sergeych/raysearch/readme.md

 ## License

 I will license it under MIT real soon.
-Just trying to comply with apache licensed libraries.
+Just trying to comply with apache-licensed libraries.

-All this will soon receive MIT license - well, if they won't add clause agains red polo shirts or something worse.
+All this will soon receive MIT license - well if they won't add clause against red polo shirts or something worse.
 Right now the code is useless so no license yet.
 Contact me if you need something particularly strange.
 I need some advice whether I can publish it under MIT while it uses Lucene, which is Apache.